 The Canadian province of British Columbia has been the home of First Nations for thousands of years.
 Long oppressed, the indigenous cultures are now experiencing a rebirth.
 Three descendants talk about their origins and how they continue to honour their ancestors.

 Giant trees, up to fifty metres high, rise into the blue sky.
 Beards of lichen dangle from their branches, their furrowed trunks are covered in green moss.
 “These trees are talking trees,” Erica Vader says.
 “Each one has a story to tell.”
 The cultural anthropologist could be mistaken for one of the many students who spend their free time in Vancouver’s Stanley Park: ponytail, jeans and gym shoes.
-But, this morning, the 23-year-old has come to the park as a representative of the Shishalh, one of the over 200 First Nations communities in Canada’s British Columbia province.
+But, this morning, she has come to the park as a representative of the Shishalh, one of the over 200 First Nations communities in Canada’s British Columbia province.
 Erica shows the visitors the indigenous side of Canada’s largest urban park – and it is a matter close to her heart: “I have always been interested in edible plants and how to survive in the wilderness, even as a little girl,” she says.

 Using nature’s treasures